Lewisia longipetala (Piper) S. Clay

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

-It is endemic to the Sierra Nevada of California, where it is known from less than 20 locations in areas not far from Lake Tahoe.
+This species is endemic to the Sierra Nevada of California, known from less than 20 locations in areas not far from Lake Tahoe.

 - Back to genus Lewisia